Prashik123/Qaig_optimization_screening/README.md

 1. **Maximum Cut (Max-Cut)** using classical, quantum-inspired, and gate-based quantum approaches.
 2. **Vehicle Routing Problem with Time Windows (VRPTW)** using a hybrid quantum-classical workflow.

 The implementation emphasizes clean software architecture, modularity, reproducibility, and explainable engineering decisions.
+All experiments use a fixed random seed (**42**), centrally defined in `config.py`, so every reported result is exactly reproducible by re-running `main.py`.

 ---